 But as the complexity and pressure of medical device development really kicks in, the limitations of these DIY approaches can quickly become apparent.
 A lack of automation and audit trails, e-signature integration and document controls can start slowing developers down and standing in the way of compliance.

-Medical device developers shrink from risk of eQMS failure
+Medical device developers shrink from the risk of eQMS failure

 At this stage, most businesses will be seriously thinking about investing in a more robust eQMS solution.

 But all too often, something holds them back.
 The fear of a bodged and costly migration.
 Concerns about losing data and development momentum as the business gets to grips with a complicated new system.

 What are the risks of an eQMS migration?
 How do you mitigate them?

 Whatever eQMS software you choose, there are always potential risks to the smooth running of your operations as you move your team over to a different way of working.

 But there are some ways to mitigate the worst of these risks through the choices you make in the selection and implementation of a new solution:

 It might seem like a formidable task.
 It might be putting you off from moving to a new eQMS altogether.
 Your present system may be bursting at the seams and slower to navigate, but at least you know everything is ‘in there’.
 The danger of losing data, or simply losing the will to live as the task spins out over months is enough to put anyone off.

 How can you make sure your data migration goes as smoothly as possible?